harper-rhett/harp-engine/docs/engine/scene.md

 scene.TimeModifier = 2;
 ```

-This means if you need a game scene and a pause menu scene, you can run both at once and pause the game scene.
-And, unpausing will pick up right where you left off.
+This means if a game scene and a pause menu are required, both can be run at once and the game scene game be paused with leisure.
+Unpausing will pick up right where it left off.
 No time passes for a scene when it is paused.
 And, of course all entities are paused and live in this system, but they also all have a reference to scene.
 So, they can use that reference for any time related needs.
 Check out the [timers](../utilities/timers.md) for an example of this.

 # Entities
 `Entities` is an actual class that each scene contains a public instance of.
 It's the actual collection of entities and handles update and draw order, as well as a registry for fast lookups.

-More on update and draw order in [Entity](entity.md).
-As for the registry, it can be used like so:
+The registry can be used like so:

 ```csharp
 CustomEntity myEntity = scene.Entities.GetEntity<CustomEntity>(); // returns the last CustomEntity added to the scene